Consequences

 - 25 % were unemployed for more than one year

-- 52 % were unemployed once in the last few years
+- 52% have been unemployed once in the last few years

 - More frequent contact with judicial system than expected